 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.50% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Virginia City doesn't have a public transportation system that people use for their commute.
+Virginia City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Virginia City is one of the most well-educated cities in the nation.
-48.87% of adults in Virginia City have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Virginia City ranks among the highest in the nation.
+Of the 25-and-older adult population in Virginia City, 48.87% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Virginia City in 2022 was $59,931, which is wealthy relative to Nevada and the nation.
 This equates to an annual income of $239,724 for a family of four.